Introduction to Aptitude Tests

 Aptitude tests were developed to assess the capability or aptitude of a particular person in a structured, systematic and objective way.
 They consist of standardised methods, and the scores are compared with those of a control or reference group.
-There are many different kinds of aptitude tests, since there are many different skills, but only particular types are popular with recruitment and selection agencies:
+There are many different kinds of aptitude tests, since there are many different skills.
+Of most aptitude tests examples can be found online but only particular types are popular with recruitment and selection agencies:

 - Verbal Reasoning – This type of test gives an indication of your ability to analyse and understand written information, as it is important for employers to know how well you can communicate.
 Analogy tests are often used for this.

 - Numerical Reasoning – The evaluation of your elementary arithmetic skills are an integral part of nearly every assessment or psychometric test.
 This provides employers with an indication of your ability to work with numbers.
 As a rule, this is done through series of numbers and simple mental arithmetic tests.
 There are also tests that include tables and graphs that must be interpreted, and tests that assess your ability analyse trends, costs and your general accuracy with regard to numbers and figures.